HunterEmbedded/current-measurement-cape-inaxxx/README.md

 At the linux level it adds:
-    an IIO driver for ADS1018.
+    - an IIO driver for ADS1018.
-    enables built in INA219 and INA226 drivers including a fix for a regression introduced in K5.4
+    - enables built in INA219 and INA226 drivers including a fix for a regression introduced in K5.4

 At the application level it provides:
-    an application to capture data from IIO and store it in an SQL database webserver to allow start and stop of capture and downloading of sql file to host host side python3 scripts to access SQL files on BBB and use plotly to display the data.
+    - an application to capture data from IIO and store it in an SQL database
+    - webserver to allow start and stop of capture and downloading of sql file to host
+    - host side python3 scripts to access SQL files on BBB and use plotly to display the data.
 The python3 script identifies the BBB from it's avahi packets.

-To install:
-    install TI Processor SDK
-    clone this repository from SDK root directory
+To install: install TI Processor SDK and clone this repository from SDK root directory

     ti-sdk-7-03$ git clone https://github.com/HunterEmbedded/current-measurement-cape-inaxxx